|Captain John Drake of the 16th Connecticut was killed at the Battle of Antietam|

 Regiment adjutant John Burnham, Antietam's unsung hero, supervised the burial of 16th Connecticut soldiers, ensuring that the graves of soldiers such as Drake could be found later.
 Along with the bodies of Brown and 16th Connecticut privates William Nichols and Seth Franklin Prior, Drake's remains were returned to Hartford by undertaker William Roberts on Oct.
 10, 1862.
 Advertising his ghastly services in the Hartford Courant, Roberts made a good living retrieving bodies of soldiers throughout the South during the Civil War.
 Drake had a military funeral in Hartford, where he was buried in Spring Grove Cemetery.

-If you can help me build a complete story of Drake, send me an e-mail at email@example.com.
+If you can help me find out more about Drake, send me an e-mail at firstname.lastname@example.org.

 (1) George Q. Whitney Collection, Connecticut State Library, Biographical Sketches of 16th Connecticut soldiers